Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I made 4 banner strips by applying HTV on burlap that I can then attach to a wood box DIY (click for tutorial) I made to change the look of it.
 This was a pretty easy project that didn’t take very long.
 I know you can do it!

 There are a few different ways you can decorate burlap.
-For this project I applied heat transfer vinyl with my heat press.
-You can also buy or make stencils and paint the burlap or cut out stencils from freezer paper like I did here.
+For this project, I applied heat transfer vinyl with my heat press.
+You can also buy or make stencils and paint the burlap or cut out stencils from freezer paper as I did here.

 - Heat Transfer Vinyl color of your choice – Expressions Vinyl is a great place for vinyl